LenShustek/phoneline_fixer/README.txt

-After much experimentation, and an online discussion at https://sundance-communications.com/forum/ubbthreads.php/topics/638453/1 with an experienced group of phone installers, the diagnosis was that something the phone switch is doing just after the phone goes off-hook is being interpreted on that new CO line -- and *only* on that CO line -- as a "1" being dialed.
+After much experimentation, and an online discussion at https://sundance-communications.com/forum/ubbthreads.php/topics/638453/1 with a group of experienced phone installers, the diagnosis was that something the phone switch is doing just after the phone goes off-hook is being interpreted on that new CO line -- and *only* on that CO line -- as a "1" being dialed.
 That stops the dial tone, and any phone number dialed after that elicits the error message "You don't need to dial a 1 to reach that number."

-Rather than try to beg/demand a new line from AT&T that is different in some way I can't describe to them, I built a small box that sits between the CO line and the phone switch.
+Rather than try to demand/beg AT&T for a new line that is different in some way I can't describe to them, I built a small box that sits between the CO line and the phone switch.
 When the switch takes the line off-hook, the box quickly breaks the connection to the CO line and